canada-ca/digital-playbook-guide-numerique/fr/10-soyez-bons-gestionnaires-donnees.md

 - Data is the new gold **(Build It Right - OneGC Architectural Checklist (draft))**
   - Make certain that data is complete, authoritative, accurate, and timely to ensure a high level of data quality
   - Ensure data is able to be shared and can be easily accessed

 ### Guides d'implémentation

+**\[TODO: Ajouter / réviser les éléments du guide de mise en œuvre\]**

+## 10.6 Assurez-vous que les données sont bien structurées, intuitives et dans un format facile à intégrer et réutiliser par d'autres

+**\[TODO: Ajouter / réviser le texte d'introduction\]**

+### Liste de contrôle

+**\[TODO: Ajouter / modifier les éléments de la liste de contrôle\]**

+- Design data to have clear and simple semantics to make common tasks easy.
+Rare tasks should still be possible but not the focus.
+Avoid being overly general, optimizing specific use cases.

+- Design data to be intuitive so that a semi-experienced user can be successful with minimal assistance from the documentation and programmers can easily integrate and reuse it.

+- Design data with a consistent and precise naming convention.
+Use plain language and recognizable patterns and concepts, avoiding abbreviations where possible.

+### Guides d'implémentation